for-loop9/vlither/README.md

 Vlither is a client for [Slither.io](https://slither.io) which can run outside the browser.
 It is written in C and uses Vulkan for rendering all the graphics, thus providing better CPU/GPU utilization and faster rendering.
 A lot of the game-side code (particularly `callback.c`, `oef.c`, and `redraw.c`) is a word-for-word C translation of the original JavaScript client (protocol version 14).
 I have tested it on Windows (AMD and Intel) and Ubuntu (Intel).

 ### Running Instructions
 No dependencies are required to run the program.
-If your GPU supports at least Vulkan 1.0, you're good to go.
+If your GPU supports at least Vulkan 1.0 (**no** features or extensions or used), you're good to go.
 - Download the latest [release](https://github.com/for-loop9/vlither/releases/tag/1.3).
 - Enjoy!